-Narrative Summary to Summary Compensation Table and Grants of Plan-Based Awards in Fiscal Year 2020 Table
+Narrative Summary to Summary Compensation Table and Grants of Plan-Based Awards in Fiscal Year 2022 Table

-The material terms of the NEOs' annual compensation, including base salaries, the Executive Incentive Plan, the 2020 Performance Share Program, the time-based RSUs and the explanations of the amounts of salary, cash incentives, and equity values in proportion to total compensation are described under "Compensation Discussion and Analysis" in this proxy statement.
-Our equity award granting practices are described above and our severance benefits are described under "Control" in this proxy statement.
+The material terms of the NEOs' annual compensation, including base salaries, cash incentives and equity awards, including equity values in proportion to total compensation are described under "Compensation Discussion and Analysis" in this proxy statement.
+Our equity award granting practices are described above and our severance benefits are described under "Change of Control" in this proxy statement.
 None of our NEOs have entered into a written employment agreement with Adobe.

-As discussed in greater detail in "Compensation Discussion and Analysis," the fiscal year 2020 non-equity incentive awards were granted pursuant to the Executive Incentive Plan, with amounts earned based on the achievement of certain financial and strategic objective goals, as well as the individual performance applicable to each respective NEO.
+As discussed in greater detail in "Compensation Discussion and Analysis," the fiscal year 2022 non-equity incentive awards were granted pursuant to the 2022 Cash Incentive Plan, with amounts earned based on the achievement of certain financial and strategic objective goals, as well as the individual performance applicable to each respective NEO.
 Cash incentives were fully vested when earned.

-As discussed in greater detail in "Compensation Discussion and Analysis," the fiscal year 2020 performance share awards will be settled in stock, subject to the terms of our 2020 Performance Share Program.
-Actual awards earned under the 2020 Performance Share Program will be determined based on the results achieved with respect to the three-year performance period, as certified by the Committee at the outset of our 2023 fiscal year, contingent upon each NEO's continued service to Adobe.
+As discussed in greater detail in "Compensation Discussion and Analysis," the fiscal year 2022 performance share awards will be settled in stock, subject to the terms of our 2022 Performance Share Program.
+Actual awards earned under the 2022 Performance Share Program are based on achievement of relative TSR and Net New Sales Goals, each equally weighted at target and independently determined.
+Achievement of the relative TSR Goal is measured over the three-year performance period comprised of calendar years 2022 through 2024, and achievement of the Net New Sales Goals is based on annual achievement of such goals over each of fiscal years 2022 through 2024.
+No 2022 performance share awards will be paid until final certification by the Committee at the outset of our 2025 fiscal year, contingent upon each NEO's continued service to Adobe at that time.

-The RSUs granted to our NEOs pursuant to our 2019 Plan at the outset of fiscal year 2020 vest over four years with 25% vesting on the first anniversary of the vesting commencement date, and then 6.25% vesting quarterly thereafter for the remaining three years of the grant subject to continued service through each applicable vesting date.
+The RSUs granted to our NEOs pursuant to our 2019 Plan at the outset of fiscal year 2022 vest over four years with 25% vesting on the first anniversary of the vesting commencement date, and then 6.25% vesting quarterly thereafter for the remaining three years of the grant subject to continued service through each applicable vesting date.

 There is no purchase price associated with performance share or RSU awards.
-We did not pay dividends on our common stock during fiscal year 2020.
+We did not pay dividends on our common stock during fiscal year 2022.